cloudmesh/classes/docs/source/i524/technologies.rst

      General Parallel File System (GPFS) was rebranded as IBM Spectrum Scale on February 17, 2015. :cite:`www-wikigpfs`

-     Spectrum Scale is a clustered file system, developed by IBM, providing high performance.
-It "provides concurrent high-speed file access to applications executing on multiple nodes of clusters" and can be deployed in either shared-nothing or shared disk modes.
-Spectrum Scale is available on AIX, Linux, Windows Server, and IBM System Cluster 1350. :cite:`www-wikigpfs`

-     Due to its focus on performance and scalability, Spectrum Scale has been utilized in compute clusters, big data and analytics (including support for Hadoop Distributed File System (HDFS), backups and
+     Spectrum Scale is a clustered file system, developed by IBM, designed for high performance.
+It "provides concurrent high-speed file access to applications executing on multiple nodes of clusters" :cite:`www-wikigpfs` and can be deployed in either shared-nothing or shared disk modes.
+Spectrum Scale is available on AIX, Linux, Windows Server, and IBM System Cluster 1350. :cite:`www-wikigpfs` Due to its focus on performance and scalability, Spectrum Scale has been utilized in compute clusters, big data and analytics (including support for Hadoop Distributed File System (HDFS), backups and